Skawinka 2-0 Dragoons: Tough Day at the Office

 Looking Ahead to Podgórze

 Next up, the Dragoons return home to face Podgórze as they look to bounce back immediately from this setback.
 Interestingly, the Expats ended a miserable run of form by securing a narrow 1-0 victory the last time these teams met.
 Flavio Nkola scored the decisive goal on that occasion, providing a blueprint for the squad to follow this week.
-The boys will certainly need a similar display of grit and quality to kickstart another unbeaten run in front of the home fans.
+The boys will certainly need a similar display of grit & quality to remain unbeaten in the last three games and finish as high up the table as possible.